 If you no longer have the mental capacity to manage the direct payment, a suitable person can be appointed to manage it instead, such as a friend or family member.
 A suitable person is often, though not always, someone who has power of attorney.

 The local authority decides whether someone is a suitable person.
 To do this, they must consult:

 - anyone currently caring for you

-- any written statement of wishes and preferences you make
+- any written statement of wishes you have made

-- an attorney (of any kind) or a deputy, if you have one.
+- an attorney of any kind (if you have one).